life-itself/research/README.md

 ## How to join in

 Come to one of the weekly hangouts which take place on Friday at 5pm European.
-Details in the [[community|community calendar]].
+Details in the [community calendar](https://lifeitself.org/community).
 If you're a good fit, you can then request to join the Research Whatsapp group, with plenty more opportunities for collaboration on research outputs.

 ### FAQs